Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Related Work

 \subsection{Image quality evaluation for generative models}

 Inception Score (IS)~\cite{inceptionscore} and Fréchet Inception Distance (FID) \cite{fid} are widely used in the evaluation of image generative models.
 However, they do not correlate well with human preferences for images generated by recent text-to-image models~\cite{kirstain2023pick, wu2023better}.
-Several recent works~\cite{wu2023better, xu2023imagereward, kirstain2023pick} propose to finetune visual-language models (VLM) on human choices on images generated with the same prompt, and use finetuned VLMs to serve as proxies for human evaluation, but these models are tuned exclusively on images from Stable Diffusion~\cite{stable_diffusion} and its variants, their generalization capabilities are not yet validated.
+LPIPS~\cite{zhang2018unreasonable} measures perceptual similarity between image pairs by fitting a pretrained model on a dataset of human perception on similarity.
+Similar methodology is used in HYPE~\cite{zhou2019hype} for evaluating generated human faces.
+Several recent works~\cite{wu2023better, xu2023imagereward, kirstain2023pick} propose to fine-tune visual-language models (VLM) on human choices on images generated with the same prompt, and use fine-tuned VLMs to serve as proxies for human evaluation, but these models are tuned exclusively on images from Stable Diffusion~\cite{stable_diffusion} and its variants, their generalization capabilities are not yet validated.